-On 18 February 2022 the trustee boards of Hostplus Superannuation Fund and Maritime Super signed a Memorandum of Understanding in respect to a merger and have agreed to undertake due diligence investigations.
-If the merger proceeds, this would result in the Fund's net assets increasing by approximately \$5.6 billion.
+On 1 December 2022 the trustee boards of Hostplus Superannuation Fund and Maritime Super signed a Successor Fund Transfer (SFT) deed.
+The SFT was completed on 1 September 2023 with the Fund's net assets increasing by approximately \$6.1 billion.